 This article will explain what cortisol does, how different types of CAH affect cortisol levels, and what treatments are available.

 Cortisol is a type of steroid hormone called a glucocorticoid.
-It’s made by the adrenal glands, two small glands located on top of the kidneys.
-Inside these glands, a special protein called an enzyme — specifically, 21-hydroxylase — helps produce cortisol.
+It’s made by the adrenal glands.
+These two small glands are on top of the kidneys.
+Inside these glands, special proteins called enzymes — specifically 21-hydroxylase — help produce cortisol.

 Most tissues in the body respond to cortisol, which helps regulate several important functions, including:

-Cortisol imbalance — having either too much or too little of the hormone — can cause problems in many parts of the body.
+Cortisol imbalance, which means having either too much or too little of the hormone, can cause problems in many parts of the body.

-People with CAH don’t have enough 21-hydroxylase.
-That’s why CAH is sometimes referred to as 21-hydroxylase deficiency.
+Most people with CAH don’t have enough 21-hydroxylase activity, which is why CAH is often called 21-hydroxylase deficiency.

 The main function of 21-hydroxylase is to help make cortisol and another hormone called aldosterone.
-If this enzyme is missing or not working properly, the body makes less of these important hormones.
+If 21-hydroxylase is missing or not working properly, the body makes less cortisol and sometimes less aldosterone.
 The effect on cortisol levels depends on the type of CAH a person has.

-In classic CAH, mutations (changes) in the gene that makes 21-hydroxylase result in a nonfunctional enzyme.
-This means that the adrenal glands don’t make any cortisol.
+In classic CAH, changes in the gene that provides instructions for making 21-hydroxylase result in an enzyme that doesn’t work or works poorly.
+As a result, the adrenal glands don’t make enough cortisol to meet the body’s needs.

-In addition, a nonfunctional 21-hydroxylase enzyme can’t make enough aldosterone.
-This hormone helps control sodium (salt) levels in the blood, so without it, too much salt gets lost through urine.
-That’s why this type of CAH is called salt-wasting CAH.
+Most of the time, when 21-hydroxylase doesn’t work, the body also can’t make enough aldosterone.
+This hormone helps control salt levels in the blood.
+Without it, too much salt is lost through urine.
+That’s why this form of CAH is called salt-wasting CAH.

-In nonclassic CAH, changes in the gene for 21-hydroxylase lead to lower levels of the enzyme.
+In nonclassic CAH, changes in the gene for 21-hydroxylase lead to the body making a smaller amount of working enzyme.
 However, most people with nonclassic CAH still have between 20 percent and 60 percent of normal enzyme activity, so their cortisol levels are usually similar to those of people without CAH.
+The majority of these people still make enough cortisol for everyday life.

-About 95 percent of people with CAH have either classic or nonclassic CAH, but other rare forms exist.
-Mutations in different enzymes can also affect cortisol levels.
+About 95 percent of people with CAH have a defect in the 21-hydroxylase enzyme, but other rare forms exist where variants in different genes encoding other adrenal gland enzymes can also affect cortisol levels.

-For example, a deficiency in 11-beta-hydroxylase, an enzyme involved in making cortisol, and a mineralocorticoid (deoxycorticosterone, a hormone that helps control salt and water balance), can lead to low cortisol levels.
+For example, a deficiency in 11-beta-hydroxylase, another enzyme involved in making cortisol and breaking down deoxycorticosterone, a mineralocorticoid hormone that helps control salt and water balance, can lead to low cortisol levels.

 Common symptoms of low cortisol levels include:

 The most serious complication of low cortisol levels is an adrenal crisis, a life-threatening emergency that requires immediate treatment.
-Cortisol helps regulate many vital body functions, including maintaining blood pressure and circulation.
-Cortisol levels that drop too low can lead to a lack of proper blood flow, resulting in a dangerous drop in blood pressure and potential organ failure.
+Cortisol regulates vital functions like blood pressure and circulation, especially during illness or stress.
+Too little cortisol can reduce blood flow, causing a dangerous drop in blood pressure and possible organ failure.
 Symptoms of an adrenal crisis include:

 CAH also affects other hormones made by the adrenal glands.
-When 21-hydroxylase doesn’t work properly, cortisol precursors (substances that normally help make cortisol) build up in the adrenal glands.
-Instead of turning these precursors into cortisol, the body converts them into androgens, a type of sex hormone.
-This leads to high androgen levels in the body.
+When 21-hydroxylase doesn’t work properly, hormone building blocks that normally make cortisol and sex hormones (androgens) build up in the adrenal glands.
+Instead of turning into cortisol and sex hormones, these building blocks are made only into androgens.
+This causes high androgen levels in people with CAH.

 An adrenocorticotropic hormone (ACTH) stimulation test checks how well the adrenal glands produce cortisol when stimulated.
 ACTH is a hormone from the pituitary gland that signals the adrenal glands to make more cortisol.
 During this test, doctors measure cortisol and 17-hydroxyprogesterone, a cortisol precursor, after injecting ACTH.
-In people with CAH, cortisol levels remain low, while 17-hydroxyprogesterone rises quickly, helping doctors diagnose or monitor CAH.
-This test must be done in a hospital under medical supervision.
+In people with CAH, cortisol levels remain low, while 17-hydroxyprogesterone rises quickly, helping doctors diagnose CAH.

-In countries with newborn screening for CAH, doctors diagnose the condition by measuring blood levels of 17-hydroxyprogesterone.
+In countries with newborn screening for CAH, doctors screen for the classic form of the condition by measuring blood levels of 17-hydroxyprogesterone.
 This substance is necessary for making cortisol, but it builds up when 21-hydroxylase doesn’t function properly.
 In healthy newborns, 17-hydroxyprogesterone is high at birth but decreases quickly.
 However, in babies with CAH, this substance stays high.

-Treatment of CAH focuses on preventing complications of low cortisol levels, such as an adrenal crisis.
-The type of treatment depends on the type of CAH and the severity of symptoms.
+One goal of treating CAH is to prevent problems from low cortisol, such as an adrenal crisis.
+Treatment also aims to replace missing hormones and lower excess androgens to keep hormone levels in balance.
+The type of treatment depends on the type of CAH and how severe the symptoms are.
 A team of healthcare providers and specialists is typically involved in finding the best treatment plan for an individual’s needs.

-People with classic CAH need daily glucocorticoid medication to replace cortisol because they don’t make any on their own.
-The most common medication for this is hydrocortisone (Cortef).
+People with classic CAH need daily glucocorticoid medication to replace cortisol because they don’t make enough on their own.
+The most common medication for this is hydrocortisone.
 This treatment not only helps the body manage stress but also helps reduce androgen levels.
+Newer medicines are also being studied that work with steroids to lower brain signals that drive high androgen levels.
+These may allow people to take lower doses of hydrocortisone to manage their CAH.

 In classic CAH, glucocorticoid treatment usually begins soon after birth and continues for life.
-Because cortisol is key to helping the body handle stress, the glucocorticoid dose may need to be adjusted when the body is stressed, such as during illness or emotional stress.
+Because cortisol is key to helping the body handle stress, the glucocorticoid dose may need to be adjusted when the body is stressed, such as during illness.

 Additional CAH treatments may be needed depending on symptoms.
-For example, people with salt-wasting classic CAH may need salt supplements and mineralocorticoid medications to help balance sodium and fluid levels.
+For example, people with salt-wasting classic CAH need mineralocorticoid medications to help balance sodium and fluid levels.
+Infants with salt-wasting classic CAH need additional salt.

-How has CAH affected your cortisol levels?
-What treatments have helped balance your cortisol levels?
-Share your experience in the comments below.
+How has CAH affected your cortisol levels, and what treatments have helped balance them?
+Post your tips in the comments below.

 Get updates directly to your inbox.